 Many of their gyms have positive reviews about how clean their facilities are.
 Gym cleanliness appears to be consistently important across most of Crunch's fitness locations.
 Everything (floor, plates, dumbbells) is coated in rubber, so which prevents both damage to the facilities and equipment, as well as unnecessary noise.
 According to customer feedback, "the gym is very clean, (and) upscale," while the restrooms, locker rooms, showers, and sauna are all considered "spa-quality."
 These facilities also feature complimentary high-end toiletries, large shower cabins, and high-end shower heads.
 The gym and locker rooms are well-kept by staff and clean.
 Crunch provides body wash, shampoo, and conditioner in each stall.
 Towels are available at the front desk.
 There are also basic hygiene products like mouthwash, cotton balls, and hair dryers in the wash area next to the sauna room.
 One unique feature is Crunch's large and very clean toilet cabins where you can change clothes in privacy.
 Very few gyms we reviewed have this option, which is a plus for those who prefer not to be naked in front of other gym members.

 Crunch is known for its unique classes and fun atmosphere.
 The variety of classes and experienced instructors/personal trainers has consistently been one of Crunch's biggest selling points for the past 25 years.
 Many reviewers say that going into a Crunch gym can often feel like you've walked into a club or party.
 There is always upbeat music playing throughout the gym.
-Offerings like Hip-Hop Aerobics, Co-Ed Action Wrestling, and Cyked Yoga Cycling are offered along with many others.
+Offerings like Hip-Hop Aerobics, Co-Ed Action Wrestling, Zumba, and Cyked Yoga Cycling are offered along with many others.
 Each instructor is well versed in their respective courses.
 Consumers may also search classes by their favorite instructor online to find dates and times of each class.

 Other available amenities include a full-service locker room, towel service, a touch screen menu for group fitness classes, designated stretching tables, filtered water for your hydration, and so much more.
 We found these to be unique among most of the fitness centers we reviewed.
 We also noticed that Crunch has a pool and basketball court.
 Crunch offers personal trainers at all locations for those seeking personal fitness assistance.
 These trainers are certified and use a wide array of personal training tools such as battle ropes, kettlebells, TRX Suspension Straps, Bulgarian Bags, and MMA equipment to name a few.
 These functional training tools allow our trainers to provide an array of High Intensity Interval Training (HIIT) workouts.

 Crunch offers month-to-month contracts, which are great for people who are unsure about how long they will be committed to a fitness routine.
 Some locations offer a $9.95 month-to-month membership with no contract, although this deal is only available to users in certain areas.
 There is not a consistent membership rate among any of the locations.
 This can become very confusing and irritating if you're enrolling in a membership online and you see that a location in New York is $99 a month, while another location in Oregon is $9.95 a month.
 Varying processing fees and pro-rated annual fees are also a major turn off for people who might have otherwise wanted to purchase a gym membership; however, unlike several gyms whose prices are impossible to find, Crunch's fees are available for all to see online.
 Along with these inconsistencies, Crunch has certain locations-particularly in New York and New Jersey-where locations are very pricey for what you're getting.
 Many reviews and complaints are about high-end gym pricing, for a lower- to middle- class gym.
 One reviewer stated that she could pay $99 a month to workout at Crunch, or she could pay $140 a month to workout at The Sports Club/LA and have a country club type experience each time she went to the gym.
 Many reviewers also state that they have had issues canceling their month-to-month non-contract memberships with Crunch.
 That there are many loopholes, and stipulations to complete the process.
 On a good note, students can get a special rate.
+If you are looking to cancel your membership, it would be advantageous to do some research beforehand to ensure that you are treated fairly and that things are taken care of in a timely fashion.

 Crunch is known for being very inconsistent with their initiation fees, hidden dues, and monthly rates.
 Typical enrollment fees are $239.98, which are extremely pricey for chain gyms.
 We found the industry average to range between $100 and $150.